-Architectural interest - Yellow London stock constriction, ground floor level later stucco finish added in white.
+Age - 1881 Architectural interest - Yellow London stock constriction, ground floor level later stucco finish added in white.
 Windows regular of indeterminate age but facade looks as it was in 1964.
-Roof is relatively low relief style and slate. - popular local community pub, on the popular local community pub, on the wrong side of west Street to be in town centre Conservation Area.
+Roof is relatively low relief style and slate.
+Popular local community pub, on the wrong side of west Street to be in town centre Conservation Area.

 Part Four: LANDSCAPES

 Historic England Advice Note 7, based on the NPPF, notes that "Although local heritage lists have long been developed successfully for buildings, all heritage asset types, including monuments, sites, places, areas, parks, gardens and designed landscapes may be considered for inclusion."

 MAPS TO FOLLOW FOR THIS SECTION

+All Saints Avenue Belmont / Boyn Hill Wards

+(M37/25)